EVENT NOW IN PROGRESS!

 Today the works exhibited by the Black Maria Film Festival represent a mosaic of diverse forms including documentary, experimental/alternative, animation, fiction, dance, and hybrids with an emphasis on personal, poetic, human interest and otherwise insightful, creative and varied approaches to any given subject or genre.
 The festival tour exhibits the winning works in various thematic and artistic configurations tailored to diverse audiences at the host venues, which are conducive to the genuine appreciation of the work.

-The Black Maria Film Festival has received grants from The Academy of Motion Picture Arts and Sciences, the NEA, New Jersey State Council on the Arts, private foundations, has been featured on National Public Radio and New Jersey Public Television (NJTV), and has received a Citation of Excellence Award from New Jersey State Council on the Arts for the past eight years running.
+The Black Maria Film Festival has received grants from The Academy of Motion Picture Arts and Sciences, the NEA, New Jersey State Council on the Arts, the Hudson County Office of Cultural Affairs and Tourism, private foundations, has been featured on National Public Radio and New Jersey Public Television (NJTV), and received a Citation of Excellence Award from New Jersey State Council on the Arts for eight years running.

-Diana Hernandez (Festival Assistant); Jane Steuerwald (Executive Director); Jane Steuerwald (Executive Director)
+Diana Hernandez (Festival Assistant); Jane Steuerwald (Executive Director)

-The Black Maria Film Festival is primarily a showcase for short works.
-We do not accept any films over 60 minutes in length.
-If you have a feature length film you wish us to consider, you MUST be prepared to provide a cut with a maximum running time of 60 minutes NO LATER THAN DECEMBER 1ST, 2016.
+The Black Maria Film Festival is a juried international film festival and primarily a showcase for short works.
+We NEVER accept films over 60:00 in length, and give short films foremost consideration.
+If you have a feature length film you wish us to consider, you MUST provide a cut with a maximum running time of 60:00.

-October 1, 2015 - Final Deadline for all entries
+September 2 through October 20, 2017 – Late & Final Deadline for all entries

 There is a separate fee for each work entered.
 ENTRY FEES ARE NOT WAIVED.

 Highly qualified pre-screening reviewers evaluate all entries in their entirety in preparation for the jury panel.
-Each film is viewed by a minimum of three pre-screening reviewers.
-A number of films are eliminated through the pre-screening process, and the balance go on to the jury panel.
+Each film is viewed by a minimum of two pre-screening reviewers.
+Many films are eliminated through the pre-screening process, and the balance go on to the jury panel.

-You will be notified of the selections for the 36th Anniversary Festival Tour - 2017, by the beginning of December 2016.
-If you submit your work for review on-line, the link must not expire until after you are notified of the jury panel's selections.
-The link you provide must be downloadable for preview purposes, and will be stored securely in the Black Maria Film Festival administration system for pre-screening and jurying.
+Filmmakers are notified of the selections for the 37th Anniversary Festival Tour - 2018, in December 2017.
+Links to films submitted for consideration MUST NOT EXPIRE until after notification of the jury panel's selections.
+The link provided must be downloadable for preview purposes, and will be stored securely in the Black Maria Film Festival administration system for pre-screening and jurying.

 TERMS AND CONDITIONS